 - Plan your meals.
 I can’t emphasize enough how helpful meal planning is.
 With a meal plan, you can zero in on the pantry staples you know will get used and won’t go to waste.

-- Avail sales and discounts.
+- Be aware of sales and discounts.
 Grocery stores typically follow a sales cycle, so knowing when they’ll put your desired pantry staples on sale would be advantageous.
-Also, avail of discounts to save money, but check the expiration dates.
+Also, checkf for discounted items to save money, but check the expiration dates.

 - Opt for store brands.
 Plenty of store-brand products are sold for a fraction of the cost of their name-brand counterparts.
-Think of sugar, salt, dried herbs and spices, and baking supplies.
+Check your choices of sugar, salt, dried herbs and spices, and baking supplies.

 - Buy in bulk.
 Buying in bulk can save money, especially for pantry staples with a long shelf life, such as grains and pasta.

 - Store the products.
 Proper storage helps extend the life of your pantry items.
 Put frozen veggies and meat in the freezer.
-It’s also good to portion them so you can just take them out and thaw what you need for that meal.
+It’s also good to portion them first so you can just take them out and thaw what you need for that meal.
 Opened products must be transferred to containers with airtight seals.
-Keep your pantry closed and check it out occasionally to clear out critters and insects.
+Keep your pantry closed and check it out occasionally to clear out insects and other critters.

 - Remember to replenish your stocks.
-Don’t wait till you run out of your pantry staples.
-Instead, do regular inventory so you know which products must be filled in your next grocery trip.
+Don’t wait until you run out of your pantry staples to get more.
+Instead, do frequent inventory checks so you know which products must be restocked on your next grocery trip.

 Related Posts: